-The hypotheses formulated for the study are the following:
+The Hypotheses formulated for the study are the following;

-- There will be no significant difference in the percentage of visual, auditory, kinesthetic, learning style of students.
-3.1 - 3.2 There will be no significant relation between learning styles and academic achievement of students. - 3.3 There will be no significant effect of learning style on academic achievement of students
+- > There is no significant difference in the percentage of visual, auditory, kinesthetic, learning style of students. - There is no significant relation between learning styles and academic achievement of students. - There is no significant effect of learning style on academic achievement of students

-4. DELIMITATION OF THE STUDY:
+DELIMITATION OF THE STUDY